MartinaDelGaudio/xtcpp/README.md

 export PATH="$(pwd)/install/bin:${PATH}"
 ```

+### Build System Information and Dependencies

+- Build system: meson
+- Standard: C++23
+- Python bindings: pybind11
+- Dependencies:
+  - Build only:
+      - pybind11
+      - meson-python
+      - meson
+  - Core:
+      - XtcData
+      - spdlog
+      - mpi (for MPI implementation)
+  - Calibration:
+      - Rapidjson
+      - cpp-httplib
+  - HDF5
+      - HDF5

+**Note:** Dependencies are statically linked currently.
+They are `rapidjson`, `cpp-httplib`, and `spdlog` (plus its `fmt` dependency) are included as meson subprojects in this repository.

 ## Logging

 `spdlog` is used for logging.
 You can set the log level with an environment variable: